Hopf BiGalois Theory for Hopf Algebroids: Hopf Galois extensions of Hopf algebroids

-\end{defi} { The theory of right anti-Galois extensions is thus, in principle, entirely redundant.
+The theory of right anti-Galois extensions is thus, in principle, entirely redundant.
 However, we will be looking at algebras that are naturally bi-comodule algebras over two Hopf algebroids, and it would be inconvenient to treat both structures as left comodule structures.
 In particular, a Hopf algebroid $\cL$ that is also anti-Hopf is an example of a ``biGalois object'' with its obvious left and right comodule structures over itself and it would be inconvenient to treat the right comodule structure as a left $\cL^\cop$-comodule algebra structure.

 In the sequel we will write out some notions and facts on (Galois) left comodule algebras in an extra version for right comodule algebras to have both explicitly.
-In other instances we might only mention a result on one side, but will freely use it on the other, if this presents no extra notational traps.}
+In other instances we might only mention a result on one side, but will freely use it on the other, if this presents no extra notational traps.
+As a generalization of \cite{schau2}, we have